helium/HIP/0020-hnt-max-supply.md

 At the current 5M HNT/month issuance, there is a fixed 3,424 HNT minted per epoch.
 With Net Emissions, the system would target a net HNT mined per epoch, up to a cap.
 The key difference is targeting a fixed number of HNT minted per epoch vs targeting a net number of HNT minted per epoch.

-In its simplest implementation, this would mean that the system monitors how many HNT were burnt that epoch and adds them to the number of HNT to be minted that epoch.
-So in this simple implementation, if 10 HNT were burned in an epoch, the system would mint 3,434 HNT instead of 3,424 HNT.
+In its simplest implementation, this would mean that the system monitors how many HNT were burnt for Data Credits that epoch and adds them to the number of HNT to be minted that epoch.
+So in this simple implementation, if 10 HNT were burned for Data Credits in an epoch, the system would mint 3,434 HNT instead of 3,424 HNT.

 Net Emissions give the protocol enough HNT to reward consensus group members and reward data transmitters in perpetuity.
 Net Emissions make sure the Helium Protocol never runs out of HNT.